RumiAllbert/PhiloBERTA/readme.md

 ## Overview

 This repository contains code and data for our ACL-style paper on cross-lingual analysis of classical philosophical terms.
-Our SPHILBERTA model demonstrates:
+Our PHILOBERTA model demonstrates:

 ✅ **65% higher similarity scores** for etymological pairs vs controls (0.70 vs 0.41)
 ✅ **Robustness to missing metadata** (Δ < 0.03 performance degradation)